WORDS BY STEPHEN YU

 Fast forward 21 years, and Abe’s signature of creating hybridized and often asymmetric clothing that combines unexpected combinations of patterns taken from different garments has inspired a new wave of fashion designers.
 So powerful is the sacai brand, that every big label from North Face to Beats by Dre is vying for Chitose’s attention.
 Not bad for a brand started at home, huh.

 But there’s one partnership that’s established the sacai brand as a household name, their collaboration with sportswear giants Nike.
 Given free rein to explore the recurring concept of duality that’s practically woven into sacai’s DNA, the thread that ties together each release from the Nike x sacai collaboration is that of creating hybrid sneakers that fuse together two Nike icons – namely the LDV and the Waffle, and the Dunk and the Blazer.

-Single-handedly saving sneakerheads from the constant drip of collaborations that are just variations of colorways, Abe’s designs highlight not only her creativity but also set a new level for sneaker design, one that considers form and construction, not just color.
+Single-handedly saving sneakerheads from the constant drip of collaborations that are just variations of colourways, Abe’s designs highlight not only her creativity but also set a new level for sneaker design, one that considers form and construction not just colour.

 So if you’re looking to cop what are easily the best sneaker releases of the last two years, we’ve put together a global hit squad of fashion’s finest to give you the lowdown on all things Nike x sacai, whether that’s styling, sizing, comfort or care.

 Daniela Buck (@wideawakearthquake)

 As a sneakerhead, I got to know the brand through their collaboration with Nike – the extreme shapes, strong texture-combinations and repetitive layering.
 The Nike x sacai LDV Waffle is so exceptional, it actually looks like art to me.
 It is certainly not a coincidence that it was nominated as sneaker of the year by Complex in 2019.